 A major study using imatinib reported the 5-year survival rates of participants at 90%, and most had normal white blood cells and chromosomes after years of using the drug.
 TKIs are considered to be the most effective treatment option for CML.

-- CML could rarely progress to an acute leukemic phase called the blast phase, where doctors may use chemotherapy or radiation therapy in addition to TKIs.
+CML could rarely progress to an acute leukemic phase called the blast phase (discussed in the CML Stages" section below), where doctors may use chemotherapy or radiation therapy in addition to TKIs.

 Here are a few questions to ask when discussing treatment options with your doctor: